VirginiaLenk1/VirginiaLenk1/README.md

 ## Hi there 👋

-I'm a physics bachelor at the University of Heidelberg, navigating the cosmos of code. 🌌👩🏽‍💻 Most of my projects are in Python—because who doesn’t love a good snake? 🐍 When I’m not crunching data or or decoding data, I'm probably lost in the mysteries of Active Galactic Nuclei (AGNs). 🚀🔭
+I'm a physics bachelor at the University of Heidelberg, navigating the cosmos of code. 🌌👩🏽‍💻 Most of my projects are in Python—because it sounds cooler than other coding languages? 🐍 When I’m not crunching numbers or or decoding data, I'm probably lost in the mysteries of Active Galactic Nuclei (AGNs). 🚀🔭

 Right now, I’m working at the European Space Astronomy Centre (ESAC) on AGNs in the JWST archive, filtering known AGNs from observations in eJWST. ⚫️👾